-The contractor is responsible for cleaning the work area to the satisfaction of the Port Inspector.
-The contractor is also responsible for removing all construction debris upon project completion.
+The contractor is responsible for cleaning the work area to the satisfaction of the Port Inspector and AV/OPS.
+The contractor is also responsible for removing all construction debris and unused products/materials upon project completion.
 However, debris that constitutes a hazard to Airport operations or creates an unacceptable visual condition must be removed immediately.